wtsi-hgi/gatk-cwl-generator/README.md

   --version VERSION, -v VERSION
                         Sets the version of GATK to parse documentation for.
                         Default is 3.5-0
+  --verbose             Set the logging to be verbose.
+Default is False.
   --out OUTPUT_DIR, -o OUTPUT_DIR
                         Sets the output directory for generated files.
 Default is ./gatk_cmdline_tools/<VERSION>/ --include INCLUDE     Only generate this file (note, CommandLinkGATK has to be generated for v3.x)
-  --dev                 Enable network caching and overwriting of the
+  --dev                 Enable --use_cache and overwriting of the generated
-                        generated files (for development purposes).
+                        files (for development purposes).
 Requires
+                        requests_cache to be installed --use_cache [CACHE_LOCATION]
+                        Use requests_cache, using the cache at CACHE_LOCATION, or 'cache' if not specified.
+Default is False.
-                        requests_cache to be installed --no_docker           Make the generated CWL files not use docker containers.
+  --no_docker           Make the generated CWL files not use docker
+                        containers.
 Default is False.
   --docker_image_name DOCKER_IMAGE_NAME, -c DOCKER_IMAGE_NAME